h-nargesi/Photon-Bypass/Backend/Tests/TestPlan.md

 # Test Plan

-## Level 1 - Baisc Functions - Unit Test
+## Level 1 - Basic Functions - Unit Test

 Implement mock of used dependencies then test the function.